 • Teaching Assistant: ACCEPTED

 What is your college/school policy on committee letters?
-Recommended but not required
+Accepted

 Does it count as more than one evaluation?
-Varies
+No

 What is your college/school policy on composite letters?
-Conditionally accepted
+Accepted

 Does it count as more than one evaluation?
-Varies
+No

 Provide institution specific details regarding evaluations: We do not accept letters of reference from family members or friends.
 A minimum of two references are required.
-We require one academic letter (Professor, Advisor, or Dean).
-The second letter should be from an employer, another Professor, or an Academic Advisor.
+We require at least one academic letter (Professor, Advisor, or Dean).
+The second letter should be from someone with whom you've held a professional relationship.

 I would like to mark this section as done.
 Yes